redSkies47/cs361-shuffle-sort-microservice/README.md

 ## Overview

-The Shuffle + Sort Microservice is created by redSkies47, written in Python.
+The Shuffle + Sort Microservice was created by redSkies47 and is written in Python.
 This microservice aims to provide shuffle and sort functionality to a Music Playlist Maker.
 It was created for exploring microservices in CS 361 - Software Engineering I.

 ## Getting started